tompenzer/laravel-blog/readme.md

-# ThePenzone.com blog - forked from https://github.com/guillaumebriday/laravel-blog
+# ThePenzone.com blog

-This repo is forked from github.com/guillaumebriday/laravel-blog, to house modifications to suit deployment on the ThePenzone.com blog.
+This repo is forked from https://github.com/guillaumebriday/laravel-blog, to house modifications to suit deployment on the ThePenzone.com blog.

 ## Installation